DhirenAppalraju/RebtelSolution/README.md

 dotnet run --project src/Library.Warmups                                      # warm-ups 1-4
 ```

 SQLite is created and seeded on first run.
-API reference at <http://localhost:5100/docs>, worked calls
+API reference at <http://localhost:5100/docs>; the same
+calls worked through in [`requests.http`](requests.http), and again with assertions on the expected
+answers in the Bruno collection under [`bruno/`](bruno) — open that folder in Bruno, with no
-in [`requests.http`](requests.http).
-Start only the API and every `/api` call answers 503 with a problem
+environment to select.
+Start only the API and every `/api` call answers 503 with a problem document
-document naming the endpoint it tried and the command that starts the other host.
+naming the endpoint it tried and the command that starts the other host.
+The writes among those calls
+mutate the seeded data: to get back to a clean slate, stop the service, delete
+`src/Library.Service/library.db*`, and start it again.

 ## Architecture